pawanyadav0104/pawanyadav0104/README.md

 - 👋 Hi, I’m @pawanyadav0104
-- 👀 I’m interested in web developement
+- 👀 Interested in Data Analytics and Web Development
-- 🌱 I’m currently learning mern stack and dsa
+- 🌱 Currently learning the MERN stack and Data Structures & Algorithms
-- 💞️ I’m looking to collaborate on web developement project
+- 💼 Looking to collaborate on real-world web development or data projects
-- 📫 you can contact me on pawanyadav210704@gmail.com
+- 📫 Reach me at: pawanyadav210704@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 <!---
 pawanyadav0104/pawanyadav0104 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.